Spanish verbs: Emphasizing the subject

-The subjunctive
+The subjunctive mood

 The subjunctive mood has a separate conjugation table with fewer tenses.
 It is used, almost exclusively in subordinate clauses, to express the speaker's opinion or judgment, such as doubts, possibilities, emotions, and events that may or may not occur.
+Contrasted with the infinitive, it refers to the potential or hypothetical actions not ones described as occurring or not.
+Regular -er and -ir verbs share their endings in all tenses of this mood.
+Additionally, the first person singular yo also shares all its forms with the third person singular él/ella.

 Simple tenses (tiempos simples)

 Present subjunctive (presente de subjuntivo)

-The present subjunctive of regular verbs is formed with the endings shown below: